Naomi Fulton: College career

-Fulton was a nine-time All-American athlete for the University of Wisconsin Parkside Rangers in Kenosha, Wisconsin, from 2004 to 2008 while she studied education.
+Fulton was a nine-time All-American athlete for the University of Wisconsin Parkside Rangers in Somers, Wisconsin, from 2004 to 2008 while she studied education.
 The school competes in the Great Lakes Valley Conference of NCAA Division III.
 She competed in the mile and middle-distance events, such as the 3000 meter run, and netted individual Great Lakes Valley Conference track championships.

 In 2006, Fulton and her cross country teammates competed at the NCAA Women's Division II Cross Country Championship in Pensacola, Florida.
 She finished 56th overall, and returned with her team in 2007.
 At the nationals course in Joplin, Missouri, she improved to 33rd overall.

 In March 2008, her senior year, she competed at the NCAA Division II Women's Indoor Track and Field Championships at Minnesota State University, Mankato in Mankato, Minnesota.
 In the Myers Field house, she raced to a 6th-place finish in the mile behind Jessica Pixler of Seattle Pacific.
 Adams State won the tournament and the Rangers finished 18th.

 In May, Fulton and her teammate Jessica Lamp again competed nationally.
 They both ran at the NCAA Division II Women's Outdoor Track and Field Championships at Walnut, California's Mt.
 San Antonio College.
 Fulton ran the 3,000 meter race, qualifying for the finals and taking eighth.